Stephen Shames: Humanitarian work in Africa

-In 2006, Shames founded L.E.A.D Uganda, an NGO in Africa that locates forgotten children (AIDS orphans, former child soldiers, child laborers, and children living in Internally Displaced Person camps) and molds them into leaders by sending them to the best schools and colleges.
-One of the students was highlighted in a People Magazine feature in 2007.
-In 2012 Shames retired as executive director and returned to photography full-time.
+In 2006, Shames founded an NGO in Africa that locates forgotten children (AIDS orphans, former child soldiers, child laborers, and children living in internally displaced person camps) and molds them into leaders by sending them to the best schools and colleges.
+One of the students was highlighted in a People magazine feature in 2007.
+In 2012, Shames retired as executive director and returned to photography full-time.